gelardrc/RRT_DQN_PATH_PLANNING/README.md

 Directorys:

-Models -- >  Contain the models used in simulations ( most of them are already in gazebo standard models, but these have little changes)
+Models &rarr;  Contain the models used in simulations ( most of them are already in gazebo standard models, but these have little changes)

-Launch -- >  Has the compiled of nodes you need to use to Start simulations and tests for this project
+Launch &rarr;  Has the compiled of nodes you need to use to Start simulations and tests for this project

-Scripts -->  Is where the actual python and jupyternotebooks are stored
+Scripts &rarr;  Is where the actual python and jupyternotebooks are stored

-Worlds  -->  Contain the files that describe the worlds in gazebo simulation
+Worlds  &rarr;  Contain the files that describe the worlds in gazebo simulation

-data    -->  Contain some information about the data acquired during tests and simulations
+data    &rarr;  Contain some information about the data acquired during tests and simulations

 ______________________________________________________________________________________________________________________________________________________